brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/postgresql.md

 * LoRa App Server will not create these tables for you.
 Create statements are given below.
+* You must enable the `hstore` extension for this database table, this can be done with the SQL statement: `create extension hstore;`.
 * This database does not have to be the same database as used by LoRa App Server.
 * This may generate a lot of data depending the number of devices and number